tdiprima/threejs-playground/docs/drawing/thicc.md

 ```

 <br>
-In this approach, you define each line segment separately, allowing you to have varying thickness <span style="color:#ff0000;">(wrong!)</span> and color for different segments.
+In this approach, you define each line segment separately, allowing you to have varying thickness <span style="color:#ff0000;">(wrong! unless we're setting it up incorrectly. what a pain.)</span> and color for different segments.

 **Shader-based** thick lines provide more flexibility but require more advanced knowledge of shaders.